Regressions under Adverse Conditions: Conclusion

 While our regression target---the conditional expectation of $Y_t$ given that $X_t$ exceeds its conditional quantile---is originally known as the MES in the (financial) systemic risk literature, we illustrate its value in three diverse applications focusing on the relation between systemic risk and asset price bubbles \citep{BRS20}, dissecting GDP growth risks among countries \citep{ABG19}, and in Appendix \ref{sec:add appl} by analyzing portfolio risk allocation \citep{Bea18}.

 Moreover, we envision a multitude of further possible fields of applications such as in sensitivity analysis \citep[Sec.~1.2]{Asimit2019} or micro-econometric applications, where the MES could, e.g., be interpreted as the mean (personal or firm) income given the stress event of high inflation rates, or other challenging economic settings.
-We also refer to \citet{Olma2021}, \citet{WeiTanHe2023}, \citet{HeTanZhou2023} and the references therein for the growing interest in quantile-truncated expectations in the micro-econometric literature.
+We also refer to \citet{HTZ23}, \citet{WTH24} and the references therein for the growing interest in quantile-truncated expectations in the micro-econometric literature.

 A particular advantage of the MES as our regression target is its additivity \citep{CIM13} that---similar to our Section \ref{sec:GDP_MES}---allows for ES risk decompositions into different (additive) sub-components such as economic sectors.
-In a similar fashion, recently analyzed inflation risks \citep{Lopez2020} could be decomposed into product categories.
-Furthermore, temporal disaggregations may be considered.
-For example, the daily close-to-close log-return in financial markets may be decomposed as the sum of the open-to-close and the overnight return, or the yearly GDP growth (log-return) may be written as the sum of its quarterly log-returns.
-As these disaggregations are only possible by the additivity of the ES and MES risk measures as conditional expectations, these considerations provide further arguments for the ES over the VaR (and the MES over the CoVaR) in the recent debate of which risk measure is most suitable in practice \citep{EKT15, BCBS19, WangZitikis2021}.
+In a similar fashion, recently analyzed inflation risks \citep{LL24} could be decomposed into product categories.
+As such disaggregations are only possible by the additivity of the ES and MES risk measures as conditional expectations, these considerations provide further arguments for use of the ES over the VaR (and the MES over the CoVaR) in the recent debate of which risk measure is most suitable in practice \citep{EKT15, BCBS19, WangZitikis2021}.